smanivannan1/learning-management-system/README.md

 ## Microservices Overview

-- **Inter-Service Communication**: Independent microservices communicate via REST (using Feign clients)
+- **Inter-Service Communication**: Independent microservices communicate via REST using Feign clients
-- **User Service** – Handles user registration, login, role assignment, and JWT for secure authentication
+- **User Service** – Handles user registration, login, and role assignment using JWT for secure authentication
-- **Course Service** – Manages course data (CRUD operations, search)
+- **Course Service** – Manages course data, search functionality, and CRUD operations
-- **Enrollment Service** – Handles student course enrollments and status (ACTIVE vs INACTIVE)
+- **Enrollment Service** – Handles student enrollment using data retrieved from the User and Course services
 - **Assignment Service** – Enables instructors to create assignments and students to view assigned work and due dates
-- **Submission Service** – Handles student assignment submissions and feedback from the instructor side
+- **Submission Service** – Handles student assignment submissions and scores/feedback from the instructor side
-- **Gradebook Service** – Calculates overall grades for students based on assignment scores and exposes grade data per course and student
+- **Gradebook Service** – Calculates overall grades for students based on submission scores and exposes grade data per course and student
+- **Discovery Service** - Allows microservices to register themselves with Eureka so they can be dynamically discovered by other services
-- **API Gateway & Service Discovery**: Routes traffic using Spring Cloud Gateway with dynamic service registration via Eureka
+- **API Gateway Service**: Routes traffic to the appropriate service by acting as a centralized entry point for all client requests (via Spring Cloud Gateway and Eureka)
-- **Containerization**: All services are containerized with Docker for isolated, scalable deployment,
+- **Containerization**: Dockerized all services and used Docker Compose to orchestrate and deploy the application on Google Cloud Platform

 ## Future Improvements